cdiggins/exaltation/src/articles/about.md

 # About

-[Exaltation](http://cdiggins.github.io/exaltation) is extremely simple, fast, and powerful.
-It is designed for Github users with at least some rudimentary programming knowledge, but who don't want to go through the effort of having to learn a bunch of web technologies and frameworks just to have a blog that doesn't suck.
+[Exaltation](http://cdiggins.github.io/exaltation) is a static blog generation framework for GitHub users.
+It is designed for people with some some rudimentary programming knowledge, but who don't want to go through the effort of having to learn a bunch of web technologies and frameworks.

-## Motivation

->>>  Damn it Jim, I'm a software developer not a graphic designer!

-If you are like me, you might think, I'm a half-descent programmer, creating a personal web-site and blog should take me no more than an hour or two.
-Oh god, how wrong I was.

-To be honest, writing a blog generator is the easy part.
-The hard part was figuring out how to structure the HTML and what CSS frameworks to use to make a site look half-decent.

 ## Main features

 * Article authoring in Markdown
 * Simple article management with support for drafts
-* Designed specifically for blogs
-* Static HTML page generation
+* Fast static HTML page generation for faster web page serving
-* Fast generation of web-pages
-* Fast serving of pages
-* Versioning history (through Git)
 * Google analytics support
 * RSS feed generation
 * Blog post authoring in markdown
-* Highly configurable from one file
+* Highly configurable from one JavaScript configuration file
 * No complex system of plug-ins or templates
-* Enhanced Mustache templating system
+* Enhanced version of Mustache as the  templating system
-* Responsive web-site generation via Bootstrap
+* Responsive web-sites that present well on Mobile and Desktop via Bootstrap

+## Customization

+There are three main ways to customize the web-site generated via Exaltation:

+1. data.js - The configuration file is in JavaScript instead of JSON so you can leverage the full strength of the language.
+2. templates - These files control the main layout of the index page, and the article posts in conjunction with the configuration file
-If you are feeling adventurous it is very easy to customize [Exaltation](http://cdiggins.github.io/exaltation).
-The main build process is contained in less than 200 lines of well-documented JavaScript.
+3. build.js - For those a bit more bold, you can always customize the main build script as it is just 200 lines of documented JavaScript.

-## Alternatives
+## why another Static Site Generator?

-There are a large number of [static site generators](https://www.staticgen.com/) that are available for you to play with on Github.
+There are already a large number of [static site generators](https://www.staticgen.com/) that are available for you to play with on Github.
+Exaltation was designed to address a very specific set of needs: Github users wanting a fast and easy to use blog.
+I hope you find Exaltation satisfies your needs as well.
+If you have any suggestions, I'd love to hear from you!